 Andrew Willett, Rector of Barley, played on 'a little organ which he had in his house' | |||

-1622 | St JamesÛªs Palace | Craddock | SC6/Jas.I/1685 ( RECM IV p.225) |
+1622 | St James’s Palace | Craddock | SC6/Jas.I/1685 (RECM IV, 225) |

-This instrument was supplied for the use of 'Coperario's Musicke' at the court of Prince Charles.
-It cost £44 and took 5 months to make.
+This instrument was for the use of 'Coperario's Musicke' at the court of Prince Charles.
+It cost £44 and took 5 months to make (the wording of the document suggests a repair, but the price and time scale suggest otherwise).
 Many of the consort works written by Coprario and Gibbons for it may be identified.
 Given the influence of this repertoire, it is a pity that nothing more is known of the instrument. | |||

-1624 | Gilling Castle, Yorkshire | Peacock, ?.
-(Ed.), Inventories made for Sir William and Sir Thomas Fayrfax, Archaeologica XLVIII pt.1 (London: Society of Antiquaries, 1885) pp.138-9 | |
+1624 | Gilling Castle, Yorkshire | Peacock, (Ed.), Inventories made for Sir William and Sir Thomas Fayrfax, Archaeologica XLVIII pt.1 (London: Society of Antiquaries, 1885), 138-9 | |

-The nomenclature 'rigalles' suggests that this was an old instrument of one of the types represented in the Henry VIII inventory. | |||
+Listed in the great chamber.
+The nomenclature 'rigalles' here suggests that this was an old instrument of one of the types represented in the Henry VIII inventory. | |||

-1624 | Sheriff Hutton, Yorkshire: Sir Arthur Ingram | W. Yorks archive service MS TN/SH/A4/15 | |
+1624 | Sheriff Hutton, Yorkshire: Sir Arthur Ingram | WYL MS TN/SH/A4/15 | |

-1624 | Londesborough Hall, Yorkshire | Hulse, L., John Hingeston, Chelys 12, 23-42 (VdGS, 1983), p.27 | |
+1624 | Londesborough Hall, Yorkshire | Hulse, L., John Hingeston, Chelys 12, 23-42 (VdGS, 1983), 27 | |

 Mashrother and Brownlesse rebuilt this organ in 1624, replacing metal pipes with wooden ranks.
 This is an interesting alteration that may have been intended to render it more suitable for use with string consorts.
 Mashrother is also recorded as a maker of viols. | |||

-1627 | Stonyhurst, Lancashire: the hall | Sherborn, C., A History of the Family of Sherborn (London: Mitchell & Hughes, 1901), p.40 | |
+1627 | Stonyhurst, Lancashire: the hall | Sherborn, C., A History of the Family of Sherborn (London: Mitchell & Hughes, 1901), 40 | |

 Richard Sherborn left a 'paire of organes standing in the hall' and other instruments to his son. | |||